bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

    between the processes

 prefetch_size
-   The maximum size in kB for objects to be preloaded from the workers; objects above this size are loaded by the plugin process itself
+   The maximum object size in bytes that should be preloaded from the workers; objects larger than this size are loaded by the plugin process itself

+temporary_download_directory
+   The local path where the worker processes put their temporarily downloaded files to;
+   the filedaemon process needs read and write access to this path

 .. _PerconaXtrabackupPlugin: